consilience/laravel-api-token-generator/README.md

 ### Publishing assets:

-`php artisan vendor:publish --provider=Consilience/ApiTokenGenerator/ApiTokenGeneratorServiceProvider`
+`php artisan vendor:publish --provider="Consilience\ApiTokenGenerator\ApiTokenGeneratorServiceProvider"`

 ### Configuration

 You can change the model you wish to use to generate API Tokens for.
-Just make sure the model has a _String_ column called `api_token`.
+Just make sure the model has a _String_ column named by default `api_token`.
-You can also change the field name you wish to use for searching. eg. Email address.
+You can change the field name you wish to use for searching. eg. Email address.

     'model' => \App\User::class,
     'field' => 'name'